Media

 Does the Evening Standard understand its own Boris vs Ken poll?

-Posted in Bad polling, London, Media on April 10th, 2012 by Leo – Be the first to comment
+Posted in Bad polling, London, Media on April 10th, 2012 by Leo – Comments Off on Does the Evening Standard understand its own Boris vs Ken poll?

 I try not to write much about polling methodology.
 I doubt it’s of interest to many people, and besides, Anthony Wells does it much better than I do.